mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-01"></a>
 [Back to top](#top)
 ## IL-01 -- Rep. Bobby Rush (D)
+### Committees
+Bobby Rush is the #2 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $9,140,904.00 in SC HEP grants.